kamenAleksandrov/draw_steel_hero_smith/draw_steel_hero_smith_app_plan/bugs/Identified bugs and QoL to be fixed.md

 the choose a characteristic level bonus is removed upon chosing a new value for the widgets and their picker below. this should be fixed.

-in the creator there are cost categories and they load for each ability, insetead group abilities under one

 characteristics scores bonuses at higher levels do not save to the character

 changing class should prompt for confirmation

-this calss does not grant additional perk pics should be removed for level 1

 the hero class skill and ther features bonuses do not save or grant their bonuses

-some features that have multiple new lines must be better organised or atleast spaced one empty row apart.

-i have to look through all the first level subclass choices and decide how and where what is displayed. example - the tactician has a subclass choice in the strife page, then in two places has the tactical doctrine feature, once as the grant and the second time is as a choice/exlplanation of the doctrine

-some abilities may deserve a main stats ui examples are: judgement, mantle of essence, mark, routines, troubadour drama gain, growing ferocity and discipline

-subclass abilities now show but must be tailored to the subclass
 ### censor

 features do not grant the bonus skill form the domain.